The Food Photography Fundamentals

 What props and surfaces will help bring your creative vision to life?

-After the creative vision and food styling is clear, figuring out your food photography props and surfaces is a fun next step.
+Figuring out your food photography props and surfaces is a fun next step.

 PROPS

-READ MORE ABOUT: PROPS FOR FOOD PHOTOGRAPHY
+READ MORE ABOUT: CHOOSING PROPS FOR FOOD PHOTOGRAPHY

 SURFACES

-Surfaces sit beneath the food and set the foundation for your image.
-Backdrops sit behind your food to help create a less distracting background.
 When it comes to choosing your surfaces and backdrops, refer to your mood boards for your creative vision.
-If you know you want to shoot a dark and moody look, you will want to look for darker surfaces to help bring that mood to life.
+If you know you want to shoot a dark and moody look, you will want to use darker surfaces to help bring that mood to life.
 If you are shooting a fresh and bright look, you may want to use brighter, more colorful surfaces.

-When choosing surfaces, consider the following:
+When choosing surfaces/backdrops, consider the following:

 • SIZE